Sharon Hewitt: Committee assignments

+Gubernatorial election

+In January 2023, Hewitt announced via social media that she was running for Governor of Louisiana for the 2023 election.

-Election history
+Electoral history

 During her campaign announcement in 2015, Hewitt stated, "People are tired of career politicians.
 As an engineer, I am a problem solver.
 It's time to stop the political games and get to work.
 Throughout my life, I've earned leadership roles where my passion, organizational skill, collaboration with stakeholders and ability to inspire others has helped solve problems.
 I will use my skills and abilities to help the people of this district."

 Hewitt received several prominent conservative endorsements throughout the campaign, including the St. Tammany Parish Republican Party, GatorPAC, and the political arm of the Louisiana Association of Business and Industry.

 On October 24, 2015, Hewitt defeated her primary opponent, fellow Republican and former member of the Louisiana House of Representatives Pete Schneider of Lacombe.
 Hewitt received 15,144 votes (58.7 percent) to Schneider's 10,645 (41.3 percent).
 Hewitt and Schneider agreed in the campaign on the need to repair the state budget.

 Prior to her 2015 Senate campaign, Hewitt ran for the District 1 seat on the Louisiana Board of Elementary and Secondary Education, which encompasses Jefferson, Orleans, and St. Tammany parishes.
 On October 22, 2011, Hewitt was defeated by fellow Republican James Garvey, who received 58.3% of the primary vote.